 A short distance north of Kearney's Cross along the L2973 lies the site works location at Cúil Chluthair residential estate, located within the neighbouring townland of Sarsfieldcourt.
 This row of large contemporary detached houses is nestled within a dip in the topography around the catchment area of a small channel branching off from the Glashaboy River.
 It is screened from the L2972 and R639 by mature tree lines and manicured hedging, making the site very enclosed and private.
 The wooded river corridor continues through the estate opposite the row of houses acting as an added visual screening.
-The wooded corridor of the main Glashaboy River is situate immediately opposite the entrance area providing further seclusion for the estate.
+The wooded corridor of the main Glashaboy River is situated immediately opposite the entrance area providing further seclusion for the estate.

-The scheme also extends into two tributaries west of the Glashboy River, with contained works at Springmount Stream (adjacent to Hazelwood to the south west) and Cois na Glean (north of Hazelwood in the lands adjacent to the Multi Use Games Area and overlooked by the protected structure of St. Joseph's Church).
+The scheme also extends into two tributaries west of the Glashaboy River, with contained works at Springmount Stream (adjacent to Hazelwood to the south west) and Cois na Glean (north of Hazelwood in the lands adjacent to the Multi Use Games Area and overlooked by the protected structure of St. Joseph's Church).
 Cois na Glean also lies at the point of the transition to Sallybrook townland, as marked with an attractive roadside landscaped area and sign.
 These areas occupy generally enclosed sections of the R639 with extended views restricted by mature trees and topography.

-Brooklodge
+Brooklodge Grove

-Figure 7.3: Along Brooklodge Grove adjacent to Copper Valley Vue residential estate (behind trees to the right) with M8 overpass slightly visible in the back left.
+Figure 7.4: Along Brooklodge Grove adjacent to Copper Valley Vue residential estate (behind trees to the right) with M8 overpass slightly visible in the back left.

 An additional area connected with the proposed works lies off the main river corridor and along the wooded Glashaboy tributaries of the Butlerstown River and Glenmore River.
-The Butlerstown River section lies c.400km east of Meadowbrook and within the private grounds of the protected structure of Riverstown House (not visible), and separated from the public road by a gated entrance and high old stone wall.
+The Butlerstown River section lies c.400km east of Meadowbrook.
+Riverstown House, a protected structure, is separated and not visible from the public road by a gated entrance and high old stone wall.

 Public views of the house and grounds are restricted.
 The site is also adjacent to an NIAH listed structure of Copperalley bridge.